Delay distributions

 Estimating delay distributions from outcome data

-As mentioned above, our data set of infection, symptom onset and hospitalisation times is not the typical data set we encounter in outbreaks.
+As mentioned above, our data set of infection, symptom onset and hospitalisation times is not the typical data set we encounter in infectious disease surveillance.
 In reality, we don’t have infection dates, and we also have to deal with missing data, incomplete observations, data entry errors etc. For now, let us just assume we have a data set only including symptom onset times and some hospitalisation times.

 Let’s look at a specific problem: we would like to estimate how long it takes for people to become hospitalised after becoming symptomatic.
 This might be an important delay to know about, for example when modelling and forecasting hospitalisations, or more generally for estimating required hospital capacity.